Woman testifies ex-gymnastics coach kissed her on the lips when she was 12

 The sexual assault trial of a former gymnastics coach heard Tuesday from a woman who testified that the man controlled every aspect of her life when she was training with him as a teenager.

-The woman, whose identity is protected by a publication ban, told the court that Dave Brubaker would routinely kiss her on the lips to say hello and goodbye, starting when she was 12 years old.
+The woman, whose identity is protected by a publication ban, told a Sarnia, Ont., court that Dave Brubaker would routinely kiss her on the lips to say hello and goodbye, starting when she was 12 years old.

-“I would say that at the time, Dave had full control over everything — what time I went to bed, what I ate, how I did my hair,” she said.
+“I would say that at the time, Dave had full control over everything — what time I went to bed, what I ate, how I did my hair,” she said at the judge-alone trial.
 “Whatever he said, went.
 I had full trust in him.”

 The woman, who is now in her 30s, said Brubaker would pick her up from school, and take her to his house where he occasionally would spoon her in bed and tickle her belly, before driving her to practice.
 She told the court that she feared the coach would punish her in the gym if she denied his advances.